IU-Capstone-Project-2025/Read-Tracker/Reports/Week1-Report.md

 can share with other users or keep secret.
 The user will be able to subscribe to other users to read their reviews, watch collections and progress.

 ### User stories
+As a user I want to be able to mark what I've read today so that I can see statistics on how many days I've read this week/month/year.

 As a user I want a convenient tool, where I can document books I have read, so I can track my reading activity.